 Ready-to-fruit Mushroom blocks for growing edible mushrooms

 Want to dive into growing your own edible mushrooms for profit?
-Try ready-to-fruit mushroom blocks.
-The mushroom blocks are roughly 5.5 lb blocks of supplemented sawdust measuring about 12″x6″x8″.
-We offer blue, pink, and yellow oyster, shiitake, lion’s mane and other species for custom orders.
-Each block usually costs around $5 and the minimum order is 50, which can be a mix and match.
-They are ready to fruit when you receive them so need to be stored in a walk in cooler until initiated.
+Try ready-to-fruit mushroom blocks!
+The mushroom blocks are 10 lb blocks, certified organic, and typically produce 3-5 pounds of mushrooms.
+We offer an array of mushroom species, which you can see the variety here.
+These blocks are ready to fruit when you receive them so need to be stored in a walk in cooler until initiated.
 They can last for about 3-4 weeks in a cooler before they start fruiting in the bag and yield is decreased.